 - Area 53 - Marvin Trill

 Lazlow himself appears in one of these shows.
 No music is played on WCTR, which makes it an exception to the other stations in the game.
-If you listen closely to the radio you will find that WCTR stands for "West Coast Talk Radio".
+If listened closely to the radio it's heard that WCTR stands for "West Coast Talk Radio".
 Lonely Hearts is unique in the game, as it is initially hosted by Christy MacIntyre.
 However, during the show Fernando interrupts and takes control.

 |Genre: Groove / Soul|

 - Cross The Tracks (We Better Go Back) - Maceo and the Macks